Reception of the American Loyalists by Great Britain in the Year 1783: Painting and analysis

-The figures holding Britannia's train to her right can be identified as Religion and Justice, emphasizing the supposed righteousness of the Loyalist cause, while Britannia herself is shown equipped with a shield with a Union Jack emblazed on it and extending an arm towards the figures below.
+The figures holding Britannia's train to her right can be identified as Religion and Justice, emphasizing the righteousness of the Loyalist cause, while Britannia herself is shown equipped with a shield with a Union Jack emblazed on it and extending an arm towards the figures below.
 The Loyalists are depicted as noble and multiracial, with a group of white lawmakers in full dress pledging themselves to the Crown beneath Britannia; Her gesture is instead answered by a central figure of an Indigenous warrior standing alongside a woman and a family of Black Loyalists.
 The painting is considered historically and culturally significant for its depiction of the Black Loyalists, however historian Barry Cahill instead criticized the painting as presenting what he considered an idealized and inaccurate mythologization of the Black Loyalists' history in Atlantic Canada.
 He heavily cited the pro-slavery views and practices of many white Loyalists and characterized Black Loyalists as opportunistic freedom-seekers only trying to survive in what was an inherently oppressive society.

 History

-The timeframe of the painting's creation is extremely uncertain, estimated at anywhere from 1783 to 1811 (i.e. anywhere from the actual year depicted through to the publishing of its first replica).
-The painting came into the possession of John Eardley Wilmot but was later lost.
-Its content is nonetheless preserved through a pair of replicas: an engraving by Henry Moses which captures the exact detail and composition of the original, and West's own full-color reinterpretation of the work when he included the original as the background of his later portrait of Wilmot, celebrating Wilmot's capacity as chief commissioner of the Loyalist Claims Commission.
+Reception of the American Loyalists was painted by Benjamin West between January and May 1812 as part of his larger portrait of the English politician John Eardley-Wilmot.
+That same year, the painting was displayed at the annual exhibition of the Royal Academy of Arts in London.
+In 1815, Henry Moses completed an engraving of the composition to accompany a text authored by Eardley-Wilmot.
+The original painting remained in Eardley-Wilmot's family until it was purchased by Paul Mellon in 1970.
+Today, the portrait with Reception of the American Loyalists in the background can be found in the collection of the Yale Center for British Art in New Haven, Connecticut.

+Texts describing Reception of the American Loyalists often incorrectly characterize it as a "lost" painting due to a misconception that it was originally created independently from West's portrait of Eardley-Wilmot.
+While the 1815 engraving by Henry Moses features the composition as a standalone image, Benjamin West never painted an independent version of the work.